Chloe Bruce: Storylines

 Chloe arrived in Hollyoaks in late night special series Hollyoaks: Breaking Boundaries, as a school friend of Max and O.B., she soon proved her worth when she relieved them both of their virginity.
 They formed a close threesome, with the boys often enlisting Chloe to help them with money making schemes playing Mother Christmas when they started their own grotto.
 Chloe came into her own when she started at Hollyoaks Community College and became friends with the other students.

 She moved into Tony’s house and after a one-night stand with Alex Bell (Martino Lazzeri), but soon found happiness with assistant caretaker Matt.
 For a time the relationship looked blissful, yet it went sour when Chloe began to have problems with her weight and self-perception and they split up.
 Chloe tried to come to terms with her problems and attempting to find the Chloe that she is comfortable being.

 However, soon Matt and Chloe got back together after the pair admitted they still loved each other.
 Matt proposed to Chloe and she agreed to marry him.
 Chloe had felt that Matt was her man as he was kind, gentle and forgiving, but she did not know was of his dodgy deals with Scott Anderson (Daniel Hyde).
 During her wedding day, Chloe was shocked when Tony accused her of giving him counterfeit money for the catering.
 The matter had got even more serious as Matt waited at the altar, Chloe arrived and shocked everyone when she told Matt that she could not go ahead with the wedding after discovering that the money came from him with Scott's dealings.
 Despite all this, Chloe still loved Matt but decided to move on from Hollyoaks by cashing in on the honeymoon tickets and going travelling with Izzy Cornwell (Elize du Toit).

 Two months later, Chloe returned and was a more relaxed person as she helped Max, Becca Hayton (Ali Bastian), Ben Davies (Marcus Patric), Izzy, OB and many other characters of the show to get over their problems.
 She found herself being Student Union Advisor as she opened a Student bar.
 However, Chloe got the unexpected a job at Capital Radio, a job meaning she had to move to London.
 Ex fiancé, Matt returned asking her to get back with him.
 Chloe had two options and decided that her destiny is to take the job and start a new chapter in her life away from Hollyoaks.

+Reception

+In 2009, Professor Michael McMahon of Nuffield Health criticised plus-size celebrities for normalising being over-weight.
+A reporter from BBC News noted Dodd's weight and dress size when she appeared on-screen as Chloe.
+McMahon's comments made Dodd publicly defend "overweight role models" on television.
+Tebbutt from All About Soap branded Chloe the "bubbly Bruce lass".